Lady Frederica Susanna Schomberg1

 F, #25671, b. circa 1687/88, d.
 7 August 1751

 Lady Frederica Susanna Schomberg was born circa 1687/88.
-She was the daughter of Meinhardt von Schomberg, 3rd Duke of Schomberg and Caroline Elisabeth von der Pfalz.
+She was the daughter of Meinhardt von Schomberg, 3rd Duke of Schomberg and Caroline Elisabeth Raugräfin zu Pfalz.
 She married, firstly, Robert Darcy, 3rd Earl of Holderness, son of Hon.
 John Darcy and Bridget Sutton, on 26 May 1715.1 She married, secondly, Benjamin Mildmay, 1st and last Earl FitzWalter, son of Benjamin Mildmay, 17th Lord FitzWalter and Hon.
-Catherine Fairfax, on 18 June 1724 at St. James's, Westminster, London, England.2 She died on 7 August 1751.2
+Catherine Fairfax, on 18 June 1724 at St. James's, Westminster, London, EnglandG.2 She died on 7 August 1751.2

-As a result of her marriage, Lady Frederica Susanna Schomberg was styled as Countess of Holderness on 26 May 1715.
-From 26 May 1715, her married name became Darcy.
+She gained the title of Countess of Mertola [Portugal, 1668].1 From 26 May 1715, her married name became Darcy.
+After her marriage, Lady Frederica Susanna Schomberg was styled as Countess of Holderness on 26 May 1715.
 From 16 June 1724, her married name became Milday.
 From 18 June 1724, her married name became FitzWalter.
 From 18 June 1724, her married name became Mildmay.2

 Children of Lady Frederica Susanna Schomberg and Robert Darcy, 3rd Earl of Holderness